LoraV/LoraV.github.io/_posts/2019-04-19-stage-directions.markdown

 YOU: I was driving past the house when I thought I heard a scream.
 Is everybody okay?

 *You walk stage right, still foolishly unaware of your surroundings.
 Seriously, what kind of nincompoop just walks into a house like that when there could be danger?
 Hooded Figure 1 continues down the stairs.
-Hooded Figure 2 enters quietly from the kitchen (up stage left).*
+Hooded Figure 2, holding a spiked club, enters quietly from the kitchen (up stage left).*

 YOU: Hellooooo....